ScreenStaring/screenstaring.github.io/_posts/blog/2022-07-04-shopify-buy-button-low-level-customization.md

 ## Remove the Redundant Price Display

 By default when a product's compare at price is set both it and its regular price are rendered.
-The regular price is struckthrough it indicate it's discounted.
+The regular price is struckthrough to indicate it's discounted.
 This is an appropriate default, but our client's process often leaves them with a compare at price that is the same as the product's current price.

 The client's theme accounted for this requirement but the Buy Button did not, leaving them with 2 versions of a product's price being displayed: